Home > Self-Help > Communication > Why People Often Choose Not To Communicate Effectively Today

 Although I completed formal training in human skills, interpersonal skills and communication skills in school, I didn’t consider myself an excellent communicator until much later.
 I learned “how to communicate effectively” the hard way.
 Mostly, by offending someone unintentionally.

-I am convinced that communication skills are best learned through real-life experiences.
+In my viewpoint, communication skills are best learned through real-life experiences.
 What a textbook can teach me is what theoretically makes sense in an ideal world, and that world doesn’t exist.
-For instance, my work taught me how important it is to pivot and the ability to think on my feet.
+Take my profession, for example.
+My line of work taught me how important it is to pivot and the ability to think on my feet.
 Of course, there are things that a frontline worker can and should go by the book, but in practice, without agility and adaptability, the work would become so much more challenging than it actually is.

 Let me share with you an interesting training experience in the third year of my Social Work program.
 Students would complete a role-playing assignment for a 10-minute unscripted interview.
 Person A would be the social worker, and Person B would be the client.
 One of the requests for this task was not to rehearse the entire conversation beforehand.
 Otherwise, the conversation might lose its spontaneity.